 In the event that donors are matched with an individual in need of a marrow, stem cell transplant or product therapy, more testing will be done and consent needed to proceed.

-Community donor drives offer a place to find out more and to register, and companies, churches, organizations or other groups can arrange for drives to be set up at their facility.
+Community donor drives offer a place to find out more and to register, and companies, churches, organizations or other groups will be able to arrange for drives to be set up at their facility.